ddimos/Mines/README.md

 # Mines
-A SFML copy of minesweeper
+A SFML multiplayer copy of minesweeper